 All subject talks will be available on-demand from 10.00am and the information fair will run from 10.00am to 3.00pm, so you can pop in to speak to any of the support services in breaks from subject talks.

 There will also be live Q&A sessions for each subject throughout the day.
-Take a look at the schedule for our 9 January event and plan your day.
+Take a look at the agenda to plan your day.

 Questions to ask

 - How many hours a week of lectures will I have?